Dalkeith Thistle F.C.

 Dalkeith Thistle Football Club are a Scottish football club from the town of Dalkeith, Midlothian.
-Formed in 1892, the team plays in the East of Scotland Football League (Conference B), having moved from the junior leagues in 2018.
+Formed in 1892, the team plays in the East of Scotland Football League, having moved from the junior leagues in 2018.

-Dalkeith Thistle's home strip is black and gold.
-Their change strip is navy blue and sky blue.
+Dalkeith's home strip is black with white trim, while their change strip is navy blue and sky blue.

 They play their home matches at King's Park, which has room for roughly 2,000 spectators.
 The new pavilion was erected in 2007, and floodlights were installed at the ground in 2013.
 There is also a community and youth wing to the club which operates out of Cowden Park in the town's Woodburn neighbourhood.

-From 2020, newly formed EoSFL adult team Edinburgh South will ground-share at Dalkeith, due to the ground used by their many youth teams in The Inch, Edinburgh not meeting requirements.
+From 2020, Edinburgh South groundshared at Dalkeith for two seasons with their newly formed senior team, due to the ground used by their many youth teams in The Inch, Edinburgh not meeting EoSFL requirements.